 In addition, there will be three lab assignments during the course of the semester.
 You will have time to work on these assignments during tutorial sessions, and we encourage you to try to finish all lab work during this time.
-If you find yourself needing extra time to complete the lab assignments, however, you can use computers in the Robarts Map and Data Library (5th floor of Robarts) or during extra lab hours (see Computer Lab Access below).
+If you find yourself needing extra time to complete the lab assignments, however, you can use computers in the Robarts Map and Data Library (5th floor of Robarts).
+These machines have SPSS installed.
+This computer lab is typically open during regular Robarts Library hours (8:30am-10:45pm), but please check the weekly schedule (posted by the lab doors) for any special events that may be booked.
+You can also check the availability of these computers online

-The first two assignments are due in lab (on 27 September and on 1 November), while the third can be handed in during the optional final tutorial session (7 December), during the final class (6 December), or in the Sociology room 225 dropbox anytime before 5pm on 6 December.
+(http://caf.icicle.utoronto.ca/CAFStatus/Web/Summary/MD).
+The first two assignments are due in lab (on 27 September and on 1 November), while the third can be handed in during the optional final tutorial session (7 December), during the final class (6 December), or in the Sociology room 225 dropbox anytime before 5p on 8 December.
 Students must hand in a hard copy of the lab assignment on or before its due date.
 A penalty of 5% points per work day will be assessed for late work.